sekharmalla/portfolio/Automate/README.md

    * [micro-jaymock](https://micro-jaymock.now.sh/) - Tiny API mocking microservice for generating fake JSON data.
    * [mockable.io](https://www.mockable.io/) — Mockable is a simple configurable service to mock out RESTful API or SOAP web-services.
 This online service allows you to quickly define REST API or SOAP endpoints and have them return JSON or XML data.
    * [mockaroo](https://mockaroo.com/) — Mockaroo lets you generate realistic test data in CSV, JSON, SQL, and Excel formats.
 You can also create mocks for back-end API.
-   * [Mocklets](https://mocklets.com) - a HTTP-based mock API simulator, which helps simulate APIs for faster parallel development and more comprehensive testing, with lifetime free tier.
+   * [Mocklets](https://mocklets.com) - a HTTP-based mock API simulator, which helps simulate APIs for faster parallel development and more comprehensive createArray, with lifetime free tier.
    * [Paiza](https://paiza.cloud/en/) — Develop Web apps in Browser without having the need to setup anything.
 Free Plan offers 1 server with 24 hours lifetime and 4 hours running time per day with 2 CPU cores, 2 GB RAM and 1 GB storage.
    * [Prepros](https://prepros.io/) - Prepros can compile Sass, Less, Stylus, Pug/Jade, Haml, Slim, CoffeeScript and TypeScript out of the box, reloads your browsers and makes it really easy to develop & test your websites so you can focus on making them perfect.
 You can also add your own tools with just a few clicks.
    * [Replit](https://replit.com/) — A cloud coding environment for various program languages.